evilsocket/nerve/examples/auto_rag/README.md

 This agent is an example of autonomous [RAG](https://blogs.nvidia.com/blog/what-is-retrieval-augmented-generation/).

-A set of text files are imported into the RAG and the model is asked a question about a piece of knowledge that is only present in one of the documents.
+A set of text files are imported into the RAG and the model is asked a question about a piece of knowledge that is only present in one of them.
 The model will use the rag action space to retrieve it autonomously.

 Using RAG requires an additional `-E/--embedder` argument to define the model used for the embeddings: